CZ-NIC/knot/doc/reference.rst

 DB file size.

-It is recommended to limit :ref:`max-journal-usage<zone_max-journal-usage>` per-zone instead of max-journal-size in most cases.
+It is recommended to limit :ref:`max-journal-usage<zone_max-journal-usage>` per-zone instead of max-journal-db-size in most cases.
 Please keep this value larger than the sum of all zones' journal usage limits.
 See more details regarding :ref:`journal behaviour<Journal behaviour>`.